"For my military knowledge, though I'm plucky and adventurey

 - Muammar Gaddafi started wars with Egypt, Tanzania and Chad during his time as Libya's dictator.
 He lost every single one.
 Of special note is the war with Chad, known as the "Toyota War".
 It got this name because Chadian soldiers used Toyota pickup trucks as troop transports...and they still managed to trash Gaddadi's forces.

 - Robert McNamara, U.S. Secretary of Defense under John F. Kennedy and Lyndon Johnson, was partly responsible for deepening American involvement in The Vietnam War.
 He was a technocratic midcentury corporate executive freshly recruited from the private sector by the administration.
 He did have some military experience; he served in the Army Air Force during WWII, as part of a group overseeing planning, logistics, and analysis for the bombing campaign against Japan.
-However, his concentration on numbers, statistics, and formulae rather than 'soft data' like reports from troops in the field made him less than effective at directing the war effort: He knew that we were dropping thousands of tons of bombs on the VC, and couldn't really understand how they were still fighting.
+However, his concentration on numbers, statistics, and formulae rather than 'soft data' like reports from troops in the field made him less than effective at directing the war effort: He knew that the Americans were dropping thousands of tons of bombs on the VC, and couldn't really understand how they were still fighting.

 - James Buchanan distinguished himself as a US senator, an ambassador and Secretary of State, all jobs that require a high level of tact, caution, negotiating skills and consensus-building ability.
 This proved to be lousy preparation for being president of a nation on the brink of civil war over a question of morality.